 Premium Level 3 OCNWM Certificate for Forest School Leaders

 This qualification provides the learner with the skills and knowledge to risk assess, set up and manage a Forest School site, it equips them to plan and safely facilitate Forest School programmes with a range of client groups in line with the Forest School ethos and principles.

 Suitable for school and college staff, teachers, teaching assistants, and parent volunteers, youth workers and other education/ care practitioners.

 Organisations wishing to achieve the Learning Outside the Classroom quality badge will find this qualification supports the process.

 - The Forest School Association and Department for Education require the learner to be at least 21 years old and have a relevant two day Outdoor First Aid qualification.

-- 18 credits over 5 units of work, evidenced by a handbook, delivery assessment and portfolio.
+- 18 credits, total qualification time 180 hours, over 5 units of work, evidenced by a handbook, delivery assessment and portfolio.
 The learner is required to set up and lead the first 6 consecutive sessions of a long term Forest School programme, with the same client group.
 One of these sessions will be observed by a tutor as part of the supportive assessment framework.

 - Training is delivered through face-to-face contact in the woods (at least 10 days) through 5 workshops and ongoing virtual support with interactive webinars over a 9-12 month period.
 Dates and times agreed with the group.